Distance: 5.8 miles One Way | Time: 2.5 – 3.5 hours | Level: Easy – Moderate | Dog Friendly

 Moab is the spot to access not one but three incredible Utah Parks: Arches National Park, Canyonlands National Park, and Dead Horse State Park.

-From Moab you can easily explore Arches, Canyonlands, and Dead Horse.
+From Moab, you can easily explore Arches, Canyonlands, and Dead Horse.
 Moab is an adventure town I’ve been dreaming about ever since the day we left.
-Castleton Tower Trail and Corona and Bowtie Arch Trail are must-dos.

 Like it?
 Pin it!